DuckyBoi-XD/Python-Learn-Gamble/README.md

 # Python-Learn-Gamble
-Learning how to code in python with a touch of experience and creating a game at the end to show my still (Gambling Game)
+The repo/project is based on learning how to code in python with a touch of experience and creating a game at the end to show my still (Gambling Game).